Badge

 Variants

-• Neutral muted (default): Metadata that requires the least amount of visual emphasis and has a neutral meaning.
+• Neutral muted (default): Metadata that is stable and requires minimal emphasis.
+Has a neutral meaning.

-• Neutral: Metadata that has a neutral meaning.
+• Neutral: Metadata that is stable but special, or that requires moderate emphasis.
+Has a neutral meaning.

-• Success: Metadata that communicates success or completion with a positive meaning.
+• Success: Metadata that is positive or desired.
+Has a clearly positive connotation.

-• Warning: Metadata that requires attention and a slightly negative meaning.
+• Warning: Metadata that is sub-optimal but not critical.
+Has a slightly negative meaning.

-• Danger: Metadata that indicates a problem and has a negative meaning.
+• Danger: Metadata that is critical or problematic.
+Has a strongly negative meaning.

 Behavior